icon-project/t-bears/README.md

 ```

-In interactive mode, you can check SCORE's information deployed while T-Bears interactive mode is running by executing deployresults command.
+In the interactive mode, `deployresults`command is available to list up the SCOREs that has been deployed while T-Bears interactive mode is running.
 ```bash
 tbears) deployresults
 1.path : abc/, txhash : 0x583a89ec656d71d1641945a39792e016eefd6221ad536f9c312957f0c4336774, deployed in : http://127.0.0.1:9000/api/v3